RJT1990/RJT1990.github.io/_posts/2024-08-02-the-basilisks-guide-to-inference-compute.md

 **Problem:**
 - How to get dense feedback on LLM trajectories?

 Nathan asked me about the benefits of PRM.
 I see this through the lens of an older idea which is [MCPE](http://incompleteideas.net/book/first/ebook/node51.html).
-Using Monte Carlo rollouts, and a reward function, we can learn to assign dense values at each point in a trajectory - instead of using human annotations.
+Using Monte Carlo rollouts, and a reward function, we can learn to assign dense feedback at each point in a trajectory, instead of using human annotations.

 MCTS is a particular instantiation of this idea.
-It's still underappreciated how the main motivation behind the idea was to learn a value function - given how hard it was to build human-crafted evaluation functions for Go.
-But it's easy to evaluate if someone has won the game (the reward function).
-Combined a search tree, we then have a basis for obtaining dense feedback.
+It's underappreciated how the original motivation behind MCTS was to learn a value function - given how hard it was to build human-crafted evaluation functions for Go.
+But in games like Go, it is easy to evaluate if someone has won the game (the reward function).
+Combining Monte Carlo rollouts with a search tree gives us the basis for obtaining dense feedback.

 Variants of this idea were published recently, see [SORM](https://arxiv.org/abs/2402.10963) and [MATH-shepherd](https://arxiv.org/abs/2312.08935).